A Reactive Power Market for the Future Grid: Reactive Power Pricing

 We denote a general distribution network as a graph $\Gamma(\mathcal{N},\mathcal{E})$, where $\mathcal{N}\coloneqq\{1,...,N\}$ denotes the set of nodes, $\mathcal{E}\coloneqq\{(m,n)\}$ denotes the set of edges, and each phase is expressed as $\phi\in \mathcal{P}, \; \mathcal{P}=\{a,b,c\}$.
 The CI-OPF for the network is then written as: \begingroup \allowdisplaybreaks

-\endgroup where $x = \left[{{I}^{R}}\;{{I}^{I}}\;{{V}^{R}}\;{{V}^{I}}\;P\;Q\right]$ is the decision vector for the CI-OPF problem; $I, V, P, Q$ denote the vector of nodal current injections, voltages, and real/reactive power injections respectively; $Z\in \mathbb{R}^{3N\times3N}$ is the system impedence matrix.
+\endgroup where $x = \left[{{I}^{R}}\;{{I}^{I}}\;{{V}^{R}}\;{{V}^{I}}\;P\;Q\right]$ is the decision vector for the CI-OPF problem; $I, V, P, Q$ denote the vector of nodal current injections, voltages, and real/reactive power injections respectively; $Z\in \mathbb{R}^{3N\times3N}$ is the system impedance matrix, which includes cross-phase coupling inherent in multi-phase distribution grids.
 We use $x^R$ and $x^I$ to denote the real and imaginary components of a complex number $x$; overbar $\overline{{x}}$ and underbar $\underline{{x}}$ denote the upper and lower limits of a variable ${x}$; $\operatorname{Re}(\cdot)$ and $\operatorname{Im}(\cdot)$ denote the real and imaginary components of a complex number.
 Constraint \eqref{eq:CIOPF_ohm} describes Ohm's law, and \eqref{eq:CIOPF_Pdef}-\eqref{eq:CIOPF_Qdef} are the definitions of real and reactive power.
 Constraint \eqref{eq:CIOPF_pf} models the multiphase inverter of a DG, where the ratio of P and Q determine the PF setting.
 Constraints \eqref{eq:CIOPF_Pdef}-\eqref{eq:CIOPF_Ilim2} are for all nodes $j \in \mathcal{N}$ and per each phase $\phi \in \mathcal{P}$.

 \textit{Remark 1:} The use of current and voltage to model the power physics permits a simple multi-phase model for the unbalanced distribution grid.
 The corresponding definition of real/reactive power as represented in constraint \eqref{eq:CIOPF_Pdef}-\eqref{eq:CIOPF_Qdef} include bilinear terms which can be nonconvex.
 To deal with this nonconvexity, we use a McCormick Envelope based convex relaxation, which renders a linear model.
 We then convert the bounds on P and Q to nodal current limits, $\underline{I}_j^{\phi}$ and $\overline{I}_j^{\phi}$, for both the real and reactive components, using a carefully designed pre-processing algorithm.
 For brevity, we omit the McCormick Envelope relaxation of the bilinear terms and the pre-processing.
 See \cite{FerroCIM_IFAC,FerroThesis} for details.